m-small/MATH4021/README.md

 Currently:
 - ```DoublePendulumExample.ipynb``` : examples of embedding for continuous systems, first the four-dimensional double pendulum (which under gravity is asympototically stable, but nonetheless rather messy when trying to lok at it in three dimensions) (week3)
 - ```ComputersCantDouble.ipynb``` :  demonstration that it is best to think before believing everything that computers can tell you about base-2 arithmetic (week 2)
+- ``FalseNearestNeighbours.ipynb`` : naive implementation of false nearest neighbours - following exactly the description from class (week 4)
+- next: nonlinear modelling of dynamical systems via the ```place``` package

 More to come.